mendel5/sdr/README.md

 # sdr - Software Defined Radio
 Overview of use cases and applications for software defined radios (SDR).

 For educational purposes only.
-Not intended for practical application.
+Please abide by the applicable laws in your region.

-Note: Some use cases are focused on Germany and might not be applicable to other countries (e.g. due to a different utilization of the frequency spectrum).
+Note: Some use cases are focused on Germany and might not be applicable to other countries (due to a different utilization of the frequency spectrum).

 ## Links
 ### Wikipedia